Time-varying Graph Learning Under Structured Temporal Priors: Introduction

-Albeit interesting, assumption of temporal homogeneity only cares about relations between graphs in neighboring time slots and treat them equally.
-Therefore, the assumed temporal structure of this prior can be depicted by a chain.
-As shown in Fig.\ref{fig-chain strucrure}, the graphs of each time slots are nodes in chain structure, in which the edges indicate connections between nodes.
-The connections are interpreted as constraints on variations of the corresponding two graphs, i.e., $\psi\left( \mathcal{G}_{t-1} , \mathcal{G}_{t}\right) = \lVert\mathbf{A}_{t-1}-\mathbf{A}_{t}\rVert_1$ for temporal homogeneity assumption, where $\mathbf{A}_{t}$ is the adjacency matrix of $\mathcal{G}_t$.
-In chain structure, edges only occur between two neighbouring nodes and all edge weights equal to 1.
-Obviously, this structure is simple enough but it may be inconsistent with the real temporal relations in some applications.
+Obviously, this assumption is simple enough but it may be inconsistent with the real temporal relations in some applications.
 Here we take crowd flow networks of urban area as an example.
 The variations of crowd flow networks at different time periods in a day are not uniform due to the difference of travel behaviour \cite{thanou2017learning}.
-For example, the pattern of networks in early morning (0 a.m.--6 a.m.) are apparently different from those in rush hours (7 a.m.--9 a.m.).
-Thus, it is not reasonable to treat all connections equally.
-Furthermore, common knowledge tells us networks in the same time period of two different working days, e.g., 10 a.m. in Monday and Tuesday, are also similar.
-Capturing this periodic pattern is beyond the ability of chain structure.
+For example, the patterns of networks in early morning (1 a.m.--5 a.m.) are apparently different from those in rush hours (7 a.m.--9 a.m.).
+Thus, it is not reasonable to treat all variations equally.
+Furthermore, common knowledge tells us that networks in the same time period of two different working days, e.g., 10 a.m. in Monday and Tuesday, are also similar.
+Capturing this periodic pattern is beyond the ability of the temporal homogeneity assumption.

-To this end, a more general time-varying graph learning method using smooth signals should be proposed by generalizing the assumption of temporal homogeneity.
+To this end, a more general time-varying graph learning method should be proposed by generalizing the assumption of temporal homogeneity.
 In this paper, a flexible structure named \emph{temporal graph} is leveraged to describe structured temporal relations of time-varying graphs.
-Different from chain structure, relations between graphs of any paired time slots can be established in temporal graph and we use weights to measure the ”closeness” of these relations.
-Therefore, temporal graph is more powerful than chain structure to represent temporal structures in real world.
-Clearly, chain structure is a special case of temporal graph.
-A distributed algorithm based on Alternating Direction Method of Multipliers (ADMM) will be developed to solve the induced optimization problem, which can save considerable time when the number of time periods is large.
+In temporal graph, relations between graphs of any paired time slots, not limited to adjacent time slots, can be established, and we use weights to measure the ”closeness” of these relations.
+Therefore, temporal homogeneity assumption \cite{yamada2019time} is a special case of our framework.
+Furthermore, the algorithm for solving the classic model \cite{yamada2019time} suffers from increasing complexity as the number of time slots since it learns graphs of all time slots jointly.
+To address computational issue, a distributed algorithm based on Alternating Direction Method of Multipliers (ADMM) is developed to solve the induced optimization problem, which can save considerable time when the number of time periods is large.
 Numerical tests illustrate that our method outperforms the state-of-art methods in face of intricate temporal structures.